Nature's Ellis Island

 Our final stop

-This trail was made as part of the West Boathouse project.
-The West Boathouse is the long, red-roofed building on the riverbank, east of the tidal weir.
-It was built in 1905 for the two rowing clubs that still call it home.
-It is currently being restored by Glasgow Building Preservation Trust.
+This trail was made as part of the West Boathouse project by Ingrid Shearer, Deirdre Molloy and Kirsty Crawford.
+The West Boathouse is the long, red-roofed building on the north riverbank, east of the tidal weir.
+It was built in 1905 for the two rowing clubs who still call it home and has recently been restored by Glasgow Building Preservation Trust.
+If you see rowers out on the water, give them a wave!

 There is one public road crossing at Kings Road.
 Watch out for cyclists and occasional vehicle traffic along the walkway.
-Public toilets are available at the People's Palace but be aware opening hours may be subject to sudden change due to Covid.
+Public toilets are available at the People's Palace, but be aware opening hours may be subject to change.